backstage/backstage/.changeset/sharp-wombats-speak.md

 ```

 - Accept a new ` additionalScopes`` option during okta creation with  `createAuthProviderIntegration`
-- Passes the the user-defined `additionalScopes` as an option to `OktaAuthProvider`
+- Passes the user-defined `additionalScopes` as an option to `OktaAuthProvider`
 - Add `additionalScopes` as an option for `OktaAuthProvider`
 - Set `scope` in `OktaAuthProvider` to the combined value of current scopes combined with the user-defined `additionalScopes` passed as an `option`
 - Update the `start` and `refresh` methods to use the new combined `scope` from `OktaAuthProvider` rather than `scope` from the request